 The allowance for impairment recorded during the year is on intercompany loans.
-The company's expected credit losses of \$6 million as of December 2020 increased from \$2 million as of December 2019 primarily due to changes in modelling assumptions, such as PDs, LGDs and EADs.
+The company's expected credit losses of \$5 million as of December 2021 decreased from \$6 million as of December 2020 primarily due to changes in modelling assumptions.
 These financial assets remained in stage 1 throughout the whole year.